18 Anti-Inflammatory Foods to Eat to Reduce Pain

 Research shows that soy food consumption is related to lowering inflammation.
 It’s tough to eat that much pure soy protein a day, but it is still worth adding a serving of soya beans, tofu, or soy milk to your daily food intake.

 Mushrooms have a variety of compounds that can help fight inflammation, specifically phenols and other anti-oxidants, research shows.
 A special mushroom type, lion’s mane, may also have some inflammation-fighting benefits, too.
+Step up your snack game with these mushroom jerky recipes.

 Gut health has links with inflammation, so it’s important to consume fermented foods such as sauerkraut, yogurt, and kimchi as part of an anti-inflammatory diet.
 The health benefits of fermented foods go well beyond inflammation, too.
 Research also shows they could help lower blood pressure, although more research is still necessary on the topic.